eriixon/leedcode/README.md

 9. Palindrome Number
 Determine whether an integer is a palindrome.
 An integer is a palindrome when it reads the same backward as forward.

+14. Longest Common Prefix
+Write a function to find the longest common prefix string amongst an array of strings.
+If there is no common prefix, return an empty string "".